- Latest News

 Patrick Post joined the National Small Business Association in May of 1996 as the Vice President of Membership Development.
 In this capacity he is responsible for the overall marketing and membership function of NSBA and its councils.

 Prior to joining NSBA Patrick served as the Grassroots Membership Manager for the United States Chamber of Commerce.
 In this role he was responsible for developing and maintaining relationships with institutions in designated areas of the country that resulted in an increase political advocacy and membership organizations.

 Patrick earned his B.A. in International Affairs and a M.A. in International Economics from George Washington University.

-Molly Brogan is currently the vice president of public affairs for the National Small Business Association (NSBA) where she oversees all external communications for the organization and serves as the official spokeswoman for NSBA.
+Molly Brogan Day is currently the vice president of public affairs for the National Small Business Association (NSBA) where she oversees all external communications for the organization and serves as the official spokeswoman for NSBA.
 Ms. Day served as senior director of government affairs, overseeing advocacy and public outreach on health care, immigration, workplace issues and employee benefits.
 She also facilitated the NSBA Political Action Committee, and oversaw 2006 election campaign and endorsement activities.

-Prior to NSBA, Ms. Brogan managed professional networking and education for the American Chamber of Commerce Executives, and ran the small business services department within the Denver Metro Chamber of Commerce training programs and the Denver Small Business Development Center.
+Prior to NSBA, Ms. Day managed professional networking and education for the American Chamber of Commerce Executives, and ran the small business services department within the Denver Metro Chamber of Commerce training programs and the Denver Small Business Development Center.

 Day received a B.A. in Political Science and Education from the University of Northern Colorado.